-# Security & Cryptography
+# Security and cryptography

-# BDI JWS profile
+# The BDI JWS profile

 Every compact JWS produced or consumed by these components must satisfy: